-(i) I find that Shri Samir Sharma, G-card holder of the Customs Broker firm M/s.
-Al Cargo Services (who filed Bills of Entry for the import consignment), (Noticee No.6) during his defense submission dated 16.07.2024; requested for Cross Examination of Shri Baldevsinh Vala (Noticee No.5), and Shri Vipin Sharma (Noticee No.11), while challenging the veracity of statements of the latter two.
+i.
+I find that Shri Samir Sharma, G-card holder of the Customs Broker firm M/s.
+Al Cargo Services (who filed Bills of Entry for the import consignment), (Noticee No.6) during their defence submission dated 16.07.2024; requested for Cross Examination of Shri Baldevsinh Vala (Noticee No.5), and Shri Vipin Sharma (Noticee No.13), while challenging the veracity of statements of the latter two.
 I also find that all the RUDs has already been supplied to the noticee.
 In this connection, I find that the statements of the Noticees have been incorporated in the impugned SCN and none of the noticees have retracted their statements.
-Whereas, I find that Shri Samir Sharma, G-Card holder of the Customs Broker firm M/s Al Cargo Services has not given any specific and valid grounds for seeking the cross-examination.
-It also doesn't appear from the facts of the case that the allegations against him in the notice are based solely on the statement of the two named individuals.
+Whereas, I find that Shri Samir Sharma, G-card holder of the Customs Broker firm M/s.
+Al Cargo Services (who filed Bills of Entry for the import consignment), (Noticee No.6) in his defence submission has not given any specific and valid grounds for seeking the cross-examination.
+It also does not appear from the facts of the case that the allegations against him in the notice are based solely on the statement of the two named individuals.